The Boy and the Beast poster

 The First Threshold at 30 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This reveals the protagonist's commitment to Ren makes the conscious choice to become Kyuta and train under Kumatetsu, committing to the path of the warrior despite their mutual antagonism., moving from reaction to action.

 The Collapse moment at 89 minutes (75% through) represents the emotional nadir.
 Here, Ichirohiko's darkness manifests as a whale of hatred that possesses him.
-Kumatetsu is stabbed protecting Kyuta, collapsing bloodied - the father figure seemingly dying., shows the protagonist at their lowest point.
+Kumatetsu is stabbed protecting Kyuta, collapsing bloodied - the father figure seemingly dying., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 95 minutes initiates the final act resolution at 79% of the runtime.
 Kumatetsu reincarnates as a sword in Kyuta's heart, literally becoming the strength within him.
 Kyuta accepts both his human and beast world identities, synthesizing his complete self., demonstrating the transformation achieved throughout the journey.